For many, getting a timely and thorough autism assessment and diagnosis may be helpful.

 In the assessment, practitioners, usually a community paediatrician, will take a detailed neurodevelopmental history and rule out any medical causes of developmental delay if there is any.

-Often genetics and basic blood tests will be done and also offer treatment for any comorbidities with sleep, anxiety, ADHD, LD and sensory issues.
+Sometimes genetics and basic blood tests will be done as needed and also offer treatment for any comorbidities with sleep, anxiety, ADHD, LD and sensory issues.

 Once the medical assessment has been completed, then all the information is gathered to conclude ASD pathway.

-Crucial in the pathway is the observation/assessment from Speech and Language Therapy and/or Educational Psychology.
+Crucial in the pathway is the assessment from Speech and Language Therapy and/or Educational Psychology.

-A Paediatrician will then decide to either conduct a professionals meeting or conclude the diagnosis without if they are satisfied about the information.
+A Paediatrician will then decide to either conduct a professionals meeting or conclude the assessment without a professionals meeting if they are satisfied about the information.

-During an autism diagnosis, clinicians use a diagnostic tool for assessing autism to determine whether or not the person is autistic.
+During an autism diagnosis, clinicians use the DSMV (The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition) for assessing autism to determine whether or not the person is autistic.

 What happens after diagnosis?

-Once the diagnosis is complete, the child/parents are directed to ‘Post diagnostic virtual workshops’ compiled by ASD Nursing team.
+Once the assessment is complete if a diagnosis of autism is confirmed, the child/parents are directed to ‘Post diagnostic virtual workshops’ compiled by ASD Nursing team.

 The diagnostic team will also contribute to Educational Health Care Plan process as needed.